-Strathbridge Asset Management Inc., as the Manager of the Fund, has developed a changeover plan to meet the timetable published by the Canadian Institute of Chartered Accountants ("CICA") for changeover to International Financial Reporting Standards ("IFRS").
+Strathbridge Asset Management Inc. ("Strathbridge"), as the Manager of the Fund, has developed a changeover plan to meet the timetable published by the Canadian Institute of Chartered Accountants ("CICA") for changeover to International Financial Reporting Standards ("IFRS").

-The changeover plan was prepared to address the requirements and includes disclosures of the qualitative and quantitative impact, if any, of the changeover to IFRS in the 2012 financial statements and the preparation of the 2013 financial statements in accordance with IFRS with comparatives.
+The changeover plan was prepared to address the requirements and includes disclosures of the qualitative and quantitative impact, if any, of the changeover to IFRS in the 2013 financial statements and the preparation of the 2014 financial statements in accordance with IFRS with comparatives.
 In January 2011, the Canadian Accounting Standards Board ("AcSB") approved a two year deferral from IFRS adoption for investment companies applying Accounting Guideline 18 - Investment Companies ("AcG-18").
 Subsequently, in December 2011, AcSB extended the deferral for another year to January 1, 2014.
-As a result, the Fund will adopt IFRS for its fiscal period beginning January 1, 2014 and will issue its first annual financial statements in accordance with IFRS, with comparative information, for the year ending December 31, 2014.
+As a result, the Fund will adopt IFRS for its first semi-annual and annual financial statements in accordance with IFRS, with comparative information, for the period ended June 30, 2014 and year ending December 31, 2014 respectively.

-As at December 31, 2012, some anticipated changes to financial reporting include:
+As at December 31, 2013, some anticipated changes to financial reporting include:

 - Compliance with the full body of IFRS without industry specific exemptions.
-Unlike Canadian Generally Accepted Accounting Principles ("Canadian GAAP") where investment fund accounting was based upon guidance in "AcG-18", - Implementation of cash flow statements, - Presentation of comparative information, and - Additional financial statement note disclosures on the recognition and classification of financial instruments.
+Unlike Canadian Generally Accepted Accounting Principles ("Canadian GAAP") where investment fund accounting was based upon guidance in "AcG-18", - Implementation of cash flow statements, - · Presentation of comparative information, and - · Additional financial statement note disclosures on the recognition and classification of financial instruments.